sanchit-gandhi/whisper-flash-attention/README.md

 * Generated tokens = 25: this is the typical output sequence length for speech
 * Num batches = 100: benchmark over multiple batches for a good estimate of runtime

-The following table shows the VRAM and inference time results for Vanilla (V) attention vs Flash (F) attention for various checkpoints and decoder layers:
+The following table shows the VRAM and inference time results for Original (Orig) vs Flash (F) attention for various checkpoints and decoder layers:

 | Checkpoint | Dec layers | VRAM Orig / GB | VRAM FA / GB | Time Orig / s | Time FA / s |